UAA Campus is Open

 earthquake and tsunami in Japan.
 After graduating from UAA in May 2009 with a B.A. in Japanese, Monty participated in the Japan Exchange and Teaching (JET) Program and taught English in Rikuzentakata City, Iwate Prefecture, Japan..
 Monty cherished Japanese culture, and it was his dream to be a bridge over the Pacific Ocean to connect his homeland and Japan.
 On the morning of March 11,

 Monty translated words by an internationally known Japanese author, Ryōtarō Shiba, into English, “There’s nothing as beautiful

 as dedicating one’s life for a cause

 In the fall of 2011, the Japan Foundation Center for Global Partnership announced the launch of the JET Memorial Project to commemorate Alaskan JET Program participant and UAA graduate Montgomery Dickson.
 The CGP committed to support various activities related to Japan-related studies at UAA for five years with the intent to enhance future generation’s understanding of Japan.
 In 2016, with a generous grant from Rasmuson Foundation, the Japan Center Tea Room in memory of Montgomery Dickson was created.

 The Japan Center is housed within the College of Arts and Sciences at UAA and includes a traditional demonstration Tea Room, located in the Social Sciences Building.
 Management of the Center is run by a director and is advised and assisted by a community advisory board comprised of UAA and public members including:

-- Greg Wolf, Executive Director, World Trade Center Alaska
+- Greg Wolf: World Trade Center Anchorage

 Make a gift to help the Montgomery Dickson Center continue providing unique cultural